M-M-Akash/Face_Recognition_System/README.md

 ```bash
 python -m pip install paddlepaddle==2.4.2 -i https://pypi.tuna.tsinghua.edu.cn/simple
 ```
 If you do have the gpu support you need to install the gpu version.
-You can find the command here selecting your cuda version [paddle paddle] (https://www.paddlepaddle.org.cn/)
+You can find the command here selecting your cuda version (https://www.paddlepaddle.org.cn/)

 ## 3. Install Wheel Package